motomedialab/laravel-vite-helper/README.md

 // the third argument enforces a relative path to be returned vite('resources/css/app.css', 'build', true);

+// the final argument allows you to force disable hot server mode and always return the manifest path vite('resources/css/app.css', 'build', true, true);

+// you can also use named arguments as below vite('resources/css/app.css', buildDirectory: 'dist', relative: true, hotServer: true);

+// and even supply an array to get an array of paths/URLs vite(['resources/css/app.css', 'resources/js/app.js']);
 ```

 ### Mocking in your own tests